What Is the Difference Between an Annulment and a Divorce?

 It's a common misconception that if you've been married for a short period, you can ask the court to annul—or, erase—your marriage.
 While there are certain limited situations where an annulment is appropriate, most couples need to ask the court for a traditional divorce.
 If you and your spouse have only been married for a short period, don't have children, and don't have assets or debts to separate, you can file for a no-fault divorce, or in some states, an uncontested divorce.

-Annulment is like divorce in that the couple (or a judge) decides how to handle custody, property division, and support issues, but in the end, the court treats an annulled marriage as if it never happened.
-In order to obtain an annulment, one spouse must demonstrate that the marriage was not valid (wasn't legal) from the beginning.
+Annulment is like divorce in that it results in a couple not being married.
+But while a divorce terminates a marriage, an annulled marriage is treated as if it never happened.
+To obtain an annulment, one spouse must demonstrate that the marriage was not valid (wasn't legal) from the beginning.
 Although the grounds for annulment may vary from state to state, the following are the most common:

-• one or both spouses is of "unsound mind" or mentally incapacitated and therefore unable to consent at the time of the marriage, for example if one or both were incapacitated due to consumption of alcohol or drugs
+• one or both spouses was of "unsound mind" or mentally incapacitated and therefore unable to consent at the time of the marriage (for example, one or both were drunk or high)

-• one of the spouses was underage at the time of the marriage and did not have parental consent
+• one of the spouses was underage at the time of the marriage and didn't have parental consent

 • one spouse was still married to someone else (bigamy)